 Deaconess can often make financial arrangements for patients who do not have insurance.
 A Patient Financial Services representative will assist you in making payment arrangements.
 If you need assistance applying for Medicaid or the Exchange, we will refer you to the appropriate area.

-Deaconess Hospital, Deaconess Gateway Hospital, The Heart Hospital, Deaconess Cross Pointe, Deaconess Henderson Hospital, Deaconess Union County Hospital and Deaconess Clinic offer a discount to uninsured patients.
+Deaconess Hospital, Deaconess Gateway Hospital, The Heart Hospital, Deaconess Cross Pointe, Deaconess Henderson Hospital, Deaconess Union County Hospital, The Women's Hospital and Deaconess Clinic offer a discount to uninsured patients.

 Financial Assistance Information